Geodiversity Poetry and Prose

 Told of penitence, eternity, heaven and hell.

-Cheering jolts my slumbers, the place now alive I hear creatures that move to sharp command
+Cheering jolts my slumbers, the place now alive

 Creaking wheels and constant to and fro

-Misguided aristocracy, warlords of fated land
+Misguided aristocracy, warlords of fated land.

 Do I want this sombre tomb of sooted walls